sepen/vimtogo/README.md

 """ https://github.com/vim-airline/vim-airline
 let g:airline#extensions#tabline#enabled=1
 ```
-At least you have to put the first two lines which are required:
+The two first lines are mandatory, indicating:
-* first line indicates the plugin name
+* plugin name
-* second one referes to git repo location from where clone and or update sources
+* git repo location from where clone and or update sources

 After that you can add all desired option settings.
 For example:
 ```